-Aidan aims to follow in the footsteps of countryman and Formula 1 race winner Daniel Ricciardo, but is taking a differing route to the pinnacle of international motorsport.
-Having been a standout performer in Asia’s Formula Masters Series, he successfully transitioned from single-seaters to sportscars, winning on his debut in LMP3 before stepping up to LMP2 at the age of 17.
+Aidan aims to follow in the footsteps of countryman and Formula 1 race winner Daniel Ricciardo but is taking a differing route to the pinnacle of international motorsport.
+Having been a standout performer in Asia’s Formula Masters Series, he successfully transitioned from single-seaters to sportscars, winning on his debut in LMP3 before stepping up to LMP2 at the tender age of 17.

 Aidan contested two Asian Le Mans Series races in Eurasia Motorsport’s LMP3 ranks and rode a wave of momentum into the series’ headlining LMP2 division with Algarve Pro Racing Team, winning on his debut.

 Together with his management team at BAM Motorsports, Aidan has mapped out a clear path to achieve his ambition of competing at the pinnacle of international sportscar racing in the 24 Hours of Le Mans.